Narayana-Rao/polsartools/README.md

   * H-Alpha clusters (Full-pol)

+## 🎨 Logo Vibes Explained

+The package logo visually encapsulates key concepts in PolSAR data processing:

+- **Poincaré Sphere Representation**: Central to the logo is a stylized visualization of the Poincaré sphere, highlighting the diversity of polarization states encountered in SAR imaging.
+- **Huynen Polarization Fork**: A dotted elliptical curve represents the great circle containing Huynen's characteristic polarization states: co-polarized maximum, saddle point, and minima.
+These vectors lie in a common plane, revealing target symmetries and scattering behaviors.
+- **Quadrant Background**: The four background squares reflect brightness variations in SAR intensity data, showcasing:
+  - Bright vs. dark reflectivity regions
+  - Co-polarized (diagonal) vs. cross-polarized (off-diagonal) intensity distribution

+> Designed to reflect what this package does best: demystify PolSAR, one pixel at a time.

 ## 💠Contributing

 We welcome contributions!
 Whether it's fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.